open-feature/flagd/docs/reference/specifications/rpc-providers.md

   - note that the SDK will automatically emit `PROVIDER_READY`/`PROVIDER_ERROR` according to the termination of the `initialization` function
 - throw an exception or terminate abnormally if a connection cannot be established during `initialization`
 - For gRPC based sources (i.e. flagd-proxy), attempt to restore the streaming connection to flagd-proxy (if the connection cannot be established or is broken):
-  - If flag definition have been retrieved previously, go into `STALE` state to indicate that flag resolution responsees are based on potentially outdated Flag definition.
+  - If flag definition have been retrieved previously, go into `STALE` state to indicate that flag resolution responses are based on potentially outdated Flag definition.
   - reconnection should be attempted with an exponential back-off, with a max-delay of `maxSyncRetryInterval` (see [configuration](#configuration))
   - reconnection should be attempted up to `maxSyncRetryDelay` times (see [configuration](#configuration))
   - `PROVIDER_READY` and `PROVIDER_CONFIGURATION_CHANGED` should be emitted, in that order, after successful reconnection